PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

 - Clone this repository
 - Open a terminal at root of the application.
 - Run `composer install`
-- Copy the `.env.config` file to `.env` and replace environment variables that do not fit your database configuration.
+- Copy the `.env.example` file to `.env` and replace environment variables that do not fit your database configuration.
 - Make the sure the .env has `FILESYSTEM_DRIVER=public` this will ensure the files are properly saved.
 - Run `php artisan key:generate` (this will fill the **APP_KEY** .env variable).
 - Run `php artisan storage:link` to create a **symbolic link** between *public/storage* and *storage/app/public*